Historical Context: The Late Heian Period and the Rise of the Samurai Class

 Aftermath and Destruction

 The Battle of Dan-no-ura was a complete victory for the Minamoto clan.
 The Taira fleet was annihilated, with most ships either sunk, captured, or burned.
 Thousands of Taira samurai and sailors perished in the battle or were executed afterward.
 The clan's political and military power was extinguished in a single day.
+The Minamoto seized the Taira treasury, including the three sacred regalia of the imperial family, though the sword was lost at sea.
+The surviving Taira nobles were captured and paraded through Kyoto before being executed or exiled.

 The Fall of the Taira Clan: Causes and Consequences

 The fall of the Taira clan cannot be attributed solely to military defeat at Dan-no-ura.
-Several factors contributed to their decline, and understanding these factors provides valuable lessons about the relationship between naval power and political stability.
+Several structural factors contributed to their decline, and understanding these factors provides valuable lessons about the relationship between naval power and political stability.

 Overextension and Internal Strife